 How to Save for a Mortgage as a First Time Buyer

 So, you’ve decided to take the leap and get a mortgage – and the first thing on your list is saving for your deposit.
 Need some advice on reaching your goal?
-We’ve compiled a few practical tips to turn you into a savings superhero!
+We’ve compiled a few practical tips to help you.

 Have Something to Aim For

 Set out a target at the start of your mortgage journey, and you’ll find it much easier to get where you want to be.
 Use our simple Mortgage Calculator to get an idea of what your monthly repayments will be and how much you’ll need for a deposit, then calculate your new weekly budget based on that.
 Be practical about what you can afford to save and make sure you’re not left short.
 To make things easier on yourself, you should also set up a savings account.
 At AIB, we offer a choice of savings accounts to suit your lifestyle, so why not start saving today?

 Having a plan is the strategy of any saver.
 Sometimes we end up overspending on impulse buys and generally spending where we shouldn’t.
 My Money Manager is a great financial management tool that we have available on AIB Internet Banking.
 It separates out your everyday expenses into various categories so you can quickly and accurately see where you’re spending your money, and how you can make reductions which will help you save in the long term.
 It’s good to specify a regular time each week where you can sit down and make sure you’re sticking to your plan.
 If any bad habits are starting to creep in, you’ll be able to identify them quickly and you won’t get too far off track.

 Rather than thinking about cutting things out of your life, consider how you can make little changes to save money.